top of page

 Revenue Potential:

-• Target: 2,000-2,500 acres annually
+• Target: 2,000-2,500 acres annually.

-• Average rate: ₹400/acre
+• Average rate: ₹400/acre.

-• Gross revenue: ₹10 lakhs per year
+• Gross revenue: ₹10 lakhs per year.

-Costs (subsidized heavily by government):
+Costs (subsidized heavily by the government):

-• Drone package: Only ₹2 lakhs (after 80% subsidy)
+• Drone package: Only ₹2 lakhs (after 80% subsidy).

-• Loan servicing: Minimal due to 3% interest subvention
+• Loan servicing: Minimal due to 3% interest subvention.

-• Operational costs: Battery charging, travel, maintenance (covered by AMC initially)
+• Operational costs: Battery charging, travel, maintenance (covered by AMC initially).

 Net Income: Projected at ₹1 lakh additional annual income per SHG, with peak season earnings of ₹5,000 per day reported by active Didis.